apache/tac-website/source/_index.md

 Wondering if it might be relevant?
 Curious to know how others found the experience?

-We've put together stories from past TAC recipients of their experiences with TAC and with ApacheCon itself.
+We've put together stories from past TAC recipients of their experiences with TAC and with ApacheCon/CommunityOverCode.
 You can view these on the [TAC Stories pages](/stories/).
 We've grouped them by project area, applicant background and the like.
 [Take a look around](/stories/)!